vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 This struct also gets backed up to backup location.
 But, this struct doesn't get synced on other clusters at regular intervals.
 It will be synced only during restore operation, and velero CLI shows few of its contents.

-At a high level, in this approach, this struct will be converted to a CR by adding new fields (related to Progress tracking) to it.
+At a high level, in this approach, this struct will be converted to a CR by adding new fields (related to Progress tracking) to it, and gets rid of `volume.Snapshot` struct.
 Instead of backing up of Go struct, CRs will be backed up to backup location, and it gets synced into other cluster by backupSyncController running in that cluster.

 #### VolumePluginBackup CR

-There is one addition to volume.SnapshotSpec, i.e., ProviderName.
-Below is the updated one:
+There is one addition to volume.SnapshotSpec, i.e., ProviderName to convert it to CR's spec.
+Below is the updated VolumePluginBackup CR's Spec:

 ```
-type SnapshotSpec struct {
+type VolumePluginBackupSpec struct {
 	// BackupName is the name of the Velero backup this snapshot
 	// is associated with.
 	BackupName string `json:"backupName"`